feki-younes/web_scarping_boncoin/README.md

-# WebScarpping_MLearning
 This is my first data science project.
-I'm actually trying to improve  the models to make better predictions.
+I'm actually trying to improve  the model to make better predictions.